Metaloziz/native_js/README.md

 ### Memento
 is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.

+### Template Method
+is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

 ### State
 is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
 It appears as if the object changed its class.